“This salutation by my own hand—Paul. Remember my chains. Grace be with you. Amen.”

 “Remember my chains.”

-Finally Paul makes a request for himself.
+Finally, Paul made a request for himself.
 It might do well for us to remember his chains today.
 He was hounded and oppressed in most cities where he ministered.
-He spent many months in jail.
+He spent many months in several jails.
 We should give thanks to God for the contribution this man made to Christianity.

 “Grace be with you”

 “Grace” means God bestows benefits.
-This is a prayer that God will give his daily operating grace upon the Colossians.
+This prayer is that God will confer His daily operating grace upon the Colossians.

-Every epistle that Paul wrote he closed the same way – with an emphasis upon the grace principle.
-It was his spiritual trademark (II Thes.
+In every epistle Paul wrote, he closed the same way – emphasizing the grace principle.
+It was his spiritual trademark (2 Thes.
 3:17,18).

 We need grace daily to live the Christian life.